 Cambridge District Scout Archives

 Quarterstaff and Singlestick were both established training in Martial Arts in 1908.
-Both were already falling from popularity being dated training programmes for the cutlass and as a specifically English form of self defence.
+Both were already falling from popularity being dated training programmes.
+Singlestick was both exercise and specifically practice to use a cutlass.
+Quarterstaff, whilst universal, was seen as a specifically English form of self defence.

 - Single stick Or cudgels – a wooden rod with a basket hilt around 36 inches long